Laci1953/RC2014-CPM/te/readme.txt

-Updated at 4 April 2023
+Updated at 10 April 2023
 -----------------------------

 Text editor "te" for RC2014's following hardware:

+- any RC2014 with 64KB RAM
 - SC108, SC114, SC118, SC150, SC152 or the Phillip Stevens memory module (128 KB RAM),
-- or the 512KB RAM + 512KB ROM module
+- the 512KB RAM + 512KB ROM module
+- Z80ALL (4 x 32KB RAM, VGA 48x64, keyboard)

 Use the HiTech tools to compile & link the sources.

 Settings:

-128 - up to 2048 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) 512 - up to 8192 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)
+64 - up to 2048 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) 128 - up to 2048 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) 512 - up to 8192 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) Z80ALL - up to 8192 lines, VGA 48x64, with WordStar style keyboard (accepts also arrow keys)

 Design details and some constraints: